 - Sweep and mop the floors

-When a potential tenant pulls up to your Philadelphia rental for a showing, the first thing they see is the exterior of your home.
+When a potential tenant arrives at your Philadelphia rental for a showing, the first thing they see is the exterior of your home.
+First impressions are lasting ones, and boosting curb appeal is essential to attracting quality applicants.
+Therefore, consider the following outside clean up efforts before your first showing –

 - Mow the lawn and pull any weeds